Kyubyong/sudoku/README.md

 Total Accuracy| 692/1568=0.44|672/1568=0.43|

 ## Conclusions
-* I also tested fully connected layers, but it failed to learn.
+* I also tested fully connected layers, to no avail.
 * Up to some point, it seems that CNNs can learn to solve Sudoku.
 * For some problems, the second method was more effective than the first method.
 But I can't figure out more about that.
 * Probably reinforcement learning would be more appropriate for Sudoku solving.